mgoericke/microservice-spring-cloud/README.md

 ## ConfigServer

-The ConfigServer provides configuration for services.
-It understand profiles.
+The ConfigServer provides configuration for services

 ### Maven